 Currency coins are designed to function similarly to fiat money and are used as a store of value or to make payments.
 They tend to use proof-of-work (PoW) consensus mechanisms, which require significant computing power, and correspondingly higher energy costs, to validate transactions.

-On the plus side, this process does provide strong network security, making these coins popular with traders interested in decentralised value transfer or trading price movements without relying on traditional banks.
+On the plus side, this process does provide strong network security, making these coins popular with those interested in decentralised value transfer — whether trading price movements via contracts for difference (CFDs) or buying and holding crypto directly.
 For context, some currency coins are already accepted by various retailers, demonstrating ongoing real-world adoption.

 Bitcoin, often referred to as ‘digital gold’ is the best-known currency coin due to its limited supply, though Litecoin and Bitcoin Cash have been noted for their relatively faster transaction times and lower fees.